prp1277/my-gatsby-site/src/pages/docs/Intro-To-GitHub-For-Excel-Users/Introduction.md

 ---
 title: "Introduction"
 date: "2018-07-22"
-tags: [ "Excel", "Github", "Tutorial" ]
+tags: [ "Excel ", "Github ", "Tutorial " ]
 ---

->Disclaimer:
+> Disclaimer:
->This guide is being written based on personal and preference, so be warned of personal bias.
+> This guide is being written based on personal and preference, so be warned of personal bias.

 ```js
 <!-- { markdown comment } -->